 Constant weight with fins (CWT), along with static apnea, were the original two competition disciplines before Dynamic with Fins (DYN) was added.
 In the first international competitions, most people wore bi-fins with only a handful of people using the monofin.
 The monofin proved to be far more effective than bi-fins and now it is the monofin that all deep competitors use.

 In the past few years, constant weight without fins (CNF) has become increasingly popular.
-There are competitions which have CNF as a category, with depths thought impossible even for No-Limits diving a few decades ago.
+There are competitions that have CNF as a category, with depths thought impossible even for No-Limits diving a few decades ago.
 CNF can be challenging overcoming initial positive buoyancy at the start of the dive and then negative buoyancy at the bottom as the diver starts to ascend.
 This is further complicated by having to use one of the pulling arms to equalize.
 To help overcome the issue of equalization, most CNF divers wear a nose-clip and fluid goggles (or no mask) to keep both arms free for the stroke.

 Free Immersion Freediving (FIM)